GoInterject/GoInterject.github.io/wGetStarted/L-Dev-Error-Handling.md

 #### RAISERROR

-INTERJECT uses the T-SQL statement RAISERROR in its Data Portals to process errors.
+INTERJECT leverages the T-SQL statement RAISERROR in its Data Portals to process errors.

 RAISERROR is designed to generate error messages and initiate error processing in the session (Source: [Microsoft RAISERROR Documentation][microsoft doc]).
 It is used as follows: